TimothyEBaldwin/RISC_OS_Linux_Source/castle/RiscOS/Utilities/Autobuild/ABRelease/Resources/Generic/ZeroPain/ReadMe.txt

 standard memory map which moves the processor vectors and the kernel's "zero page" workspace away from address zero and up to the high end of the memory map.
+This greatly increases the system's resilience to a common type of software bug known as a "null pointer dereference", this comes in two forms:

+a) Reading
-This greatly increases the system's resilience to a common type of software bug known as a "null pointer dereference".
-However, there is a catch: because the OS has always had memory mapped to address zero, large amounts of RISC OS software contains cases of "harmless" null pointer dereferences where the code reads from page zero and then does something insignificant with the result (usually ignoring it completely).
-With the new memory map, these programs will most likely cease to operate, exiting with a data abort as soon as they try to access page zero.
+   Buggy software makes a "harmless" null pointer dereferences where the code reads from page zero and then does something insignificant with the result (usually ignoring it completely), or proceeds to use the value read and subsequently crashes.

-Since relocating zero page is very beneficial to the stability and security of the OS, the goal is to have the feature enabled for all future stable releases, starting with RISC OS 5.24.
-But due to the large amount of buggy software out there we can't simply turn it on and be done with it - we need to have a transition period in which developers can fix their code without worrying about the fact their compilers, text editors, etc. are buggy too.
-We also need a way for regular users to get involved with the testing process.
+b) Writing
+   Buggy software corrupts either the operating system workspace or overwrites the processor vectors, most likely this results in crashing the computer or similar knock on effects.

+Starting with RISC OS 5.24 the default state is running with the processor vectors and kernel's workspace moved away from "zero page.
+But due to the large amount of buggy software out there as a temporary measure there is still a page of RAM left mapped in at the old address.
+The access attributes are set such that:

+a) Reading
+   Is permitted in all processor modes (no change).
+b) Writing
+   Is forbidden in all processor modes (previously it was forbidden in user mode, but privileged modes could write).

+This is designed to ensure the class of bugs with the most dangerous side effect are always faulted.
+The other class of bug, reading, is still a problem because the data your application is using is undefined.

+In order to allow you to check your applications for bugs and report them to the author so they can be fixed, a means of logging them is needed.

 This is where ZeroPain comes in.
 ZeroPain traps most attempts to read page zero and emulates the operation, providing a safe level of compatibility with the